 Machine Learning uses these neurons for a variety of tasks like predicting the outcome of an event, such as the price of a stock, or even the movement of a soccer player during a match.
 A neuron uses input data from any past events to predict the outcome.

-Machine learning as a career
+6. End with explaining machine learning as a career

-So, it should be obvious by now that machine learning is one of the coolest emerging fields in tech—but why else should your child hop in and start learning about it?
+It should be obvious by now that machine learning is one of the coolest emerging fields in tech—but why else should your child hop in and start learning about it?

 In the shorter term, machine learning has practical business applications like analyzing large volumes of data, powering self-driving vehicles, and assisting medical diagnoses.
 As AI research advances, the number of tasks it can perform will only increase.
 Companies are already desperate for AI experts and aggressively hiring those with expertise in the field.

 Sound like a good fit?
 Students can take their first steps towards revolutionizing technology and society this summer through any of the cutting-edge courses below!
+You can also get them to learn more with these artificial intelligence games for students.

 Intro to Python coding (virtual tech camp)